robinrendle/robinrendle.com/_posts/2020-07-12-wear-a-mask.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-I’ll be sure to write about how I made it in the [CSS-Tricks newsletter](https://css-tricks.com/newsletters/) which is published every Monday morning.
-But!
-This newsletter always has a bunch of hot-takes and/or links to interesting web design things if that’s your jam.
+I’ll be sure to write about how I made it in the [CSS-Tricks newsletter](https://css-tricks.com/newsletters/) which is published every Monday morning and it always has a bunch of hot-takes and/or links to interesting web design things if that’s your jam.